About syndromes without a name (SWAN)

 Causes of syndromes without a name (SWAN)

-Diagnosis of syndromes without a name (SWAN)
+When genetic conditions can’t be diagnosed: syndromes without a name (SWAN)

 If genetic testing can’t find the cause of symptoms and doctors can’t identify the cause any other way, they might say that a child has a syndrome without a name (SWAN).